Out There and Back

-Beginning at Cape Byron, (NSW) Australia’s most easterly point, this 6000+km fatbike journey will take me across the continent’s sunburnt interior to its most westerly tip, Steep Point, (WA).
-I will cross the tracks of several intrepid pioneers and explorers while coming face to face with the cultures and nature that survive in some of the world’s most remote deserts.
+Beginning at Cape Byron, (NSW) Australia’s most easterly point, this 7500km fatbike journey will take me across the continent’s sunburnt interior to its most westerly tip, Steep Point, (WA).
+I will cross the tracks of several intrepid pioneers and explorers while experiencing the cultures and nature that survive in some of the world’s most remote deserts.

 Every journey changes me a little and I hope to be able to explore my country with new eyes, delving deeper into places not normally accessible by bicycle.

-During the expedition I aim to seed the journey with stories about sustainability, indigenous culture (knowledge mapping of the Simpson Desert), of past explorers and pioneering characters.
+During the expedition I aim to seed the journey with stories about sustainability, indigenous culture (knowledge mapping of the Simpson, Great Victoria and Little Sandy deserts), of past explorers and pioneering characters.

-Following the success of Diamonds in the Sand (global TV series and feature film about the Skeleton Coast expedition), the aim is to film the journey to a high level.
-Covering the various stages of the expedition will be three filmmakers; Mikey Matthews, Morgan Cardiff and Gavin Rawlings.
-The journey is supported so we can capture it effectively on film and stills, and I can run the education programme.
-Heading up the support are experienced outback specialists, Neil Cocks, Martin Bailey and Rick Hunter.
+The journey is supported so we can capture it effectively on video and stills, so I can run the education programme.
+Heading up the support are experienced outback specialists, Neil Cocks, Martin Bailey, Rick Hunter and Russell Knight.

-Education partner Belouga will be transforming the content we produce during the journey – blogs and regular short videos – into a series of lessons.
-To find out more and to access the lessons (educators only), go to https://www.breakingthecycle.education/belouga/
+- Education partner Belouga will be transforming the content we produce from the journey – blogs and regular short videos – into a series of lessons.
+To find out more and to access the lessons (educators only, free sign up), go to https://www.breakingthecycle.education/belouga/.